yeshsurya/pyConP/README.md

 <h2> Organizing Larger Programs </h2>
  <ul>
     <li> Module is a python basic tool for organizing code.
 Normally it is a single Python source file.
         We can load modules with "import" keyword.
-Modules once imported are like any other Python object. </li>
+Modules once imported are like any other Python . </li>
     <li> Package is a special type of module, which can contain other packages.
 Packages are generally directories, while modules are generally files. </li>
     <li> Packages will have "__path__" defined , whild modules will not have it defined. </li>
     <li> "sys.path" controls module search, and it is initialized from PYTHONPATH </li>